auvipy/pyAvroPhonetic/README.rst

    the Avro dictionary and the way it works
  - `Sarim Khan`_ for writing ibus-avro which helped to clarify my concepts further
+ - `Asif Saif Uddin`_ for takeover of the current maintainership role.

 License
 =======